fastify/point-of-view/README.md

 When using [doT](https://github.com/olado/doT) the plugin compiles all templates when the application starts, this way all `.def` files are loaded and both `.jst` and `.dot` files are loaded as in-memory functions.
-This behaviour is recommended by the doT team [here](https://github.com/olado/doT#security-considerations).
+This behavior is recommended by the doT team [here](https://github.com/olado/doT#security-considerations).
 To make it possible it is necessary to provide a `root` or `templates` option with the path to the template directory.

 ```js